localmeasure/mongogen/README.md

 first draft

-* get every collection names
-* get every indexes
+* get every indexes in database
-* fetch record with index key(s) exist to find its data type to map to golang
+* fetch record with index key(s) to find its data type (mapping to golang)
 * **generate golang code** to do safe querying
 * compound index will have n (keys) of methods (in keys order)